 Perhaps we should all expect the same courtesy from every app, website or other device that is happily collecting our information.
-(Tristan Harris's Time Well Spent is worth checking out.)
+(Tristan Harris's is worth checking out.)

 I don’t think data transparency will happen on its own in the market.
 Unless it is an industry standard, no one will do it because they would risk killing their business by giving away their data to competitors.
 The playing field would need to be levelled, either through customers demanding visibility, or government creating an economic impact.
 Just last week, The Economist wrote that data is more valuable than oil.
 Perhaps we should be accounting and reporting it in the same way on the balance sheet.

 What’s your perspective?
 Are there particular pieces of data you would never want made public?
 Should government be stepping in now instead of later?